dan-turner-djt/jv-conjugator/README.md

 ```

 ## Conjugation Details
+####Notes
+Any field marked N/A will return an Error, except in the case of a missing `shortVer` which will return the standard version.\
+Additional endings such as ください or なら are left for the consumer to add, as they are not affected by conjugation themself.\
+It is possible to create form combinations which are gramatically correct but make little semantic sense, which is left for the consumer to decide.

+### FormName

 | FormName       | Plain     | Negative Plain | Polite                           | Negative Polite |
 | ---------------| ----------| ---------------|----------------------------------|-----------------|